Well, it’s time to settle this debate once and for all.

 1. Price Comparison

-While pricing isn’t everything when it comes to choosing the best DAT prep course, the consensus is that for almost $200 cheaper, DAT Booster offers much better value for money than Bootcamp.
+While pricing isn’t everything when it comes to choosing the best DAT prep course, the consensus is that for almost $200 cheaper, the Max DAT Booster membership offers much better value for money than Bootcamp Plus.

 Taking the Dental Admissions Test is an expensive venture as it is, and most pre-dental students simply cannot afford to spend a ton on DAT prep courses, no matter how badly they may want to ace the DAT exam.

-Verdict: Because of this, Booster wins for being cheaper yet without compromising the quality of study materials and the general DAT preparation it offers its students.
+Verdict: While both programs have similarly priced standard plans, Booster Max wins for being cheaper yet without compromising the quality of study materials and the general DAT preparation it offers its students.

 2. Practice Exams and Questions

-The difference, therefore, comes in the quality of practice offered in terms of up-to-dateness and how representative the material is of the 2023 DAT.
+The big difference, however, comes in the quality of practice offered in terms of up-to-dateness and how representative the material is of the 2024 DAT.

 With regard to this, DAT Booster is a much more favorable resource for practice material because Booster’s tests and questions are the most representative of the real DAT exam.